William Nathaniel Bell

-William Nathaniel Bell (March 6, 1817 – September 6, 1887), originally from Edwardsville, Illinois and later a resident of Portland, Oregon, was a member of the Denny Party, the first group of white settlers in what is now Seattle, Washington.
+William Nathaniel Bell (March 6, 1817 – September 6, 1887), originally from Edwardsville, Illinois and later a resident of Portland, Oregon, was a member of the Denny Party, the first group of Euro-American settlers in what is now Seattle, Washington.
 He lived in Seattle from 1851 to 1856 and then again from 1870 till his death.

 in 1852, Bell was a delegate at the Monticello Convention that produced a petition to US Congress to split the Oregon Territory, creating the Washington Territory, which would later become the state of Washington.

 Family

 His first wife, Sarah Ann Peter (daughter of Keziah Peter), died of tuberculosis in June 1856.
 With her, he had five children: